Shakir-ahmed1/Undecided_rentals/backend/README.md

 **GET /api/users**

-Gets all users in the data base as a List
+Gets all users in the database as a List

 ## Usage